rarebreed/protean-service/protean/docs/why-retro.md

 # An RPG for a more civilized age

-So, what's so special about retro?
+So, what's so special about protean?
 Is this some old-skool OD&D clone?
-To explain what retro is, and the audience this game is catering to, I need to tell a little story first.
+To explain what protean is, and the audience this game is catering to, I need to tell a little story first.

 I actually haven't played a role-playing session in close to 30 years now.
 My gaming career technically started back